kodervine/kodervine.hashnode.dev/cmgcwzgqp000002l7bc70743v.md

 The goal of a credentialed scan is simple: log in remotely to your target machine (e.g., `192.000.0.00`) to check patch levels, registry settings, and installed software.
 If authentication fails, Nessus can only perform a high-level network port scan, which is almost useless for compliance and patch management.

-### Initial Checks We Performed:
+### Initial Checks Performed:

-Before we get into the fixes, we confirmed the basics were already in place:
+Before I get into the fixes, I confirmed the basics were already in place:

 | Check | What It Means & How to Check | Example (What Success Looks Like) |
 | --- | --- | --- |